nt246/physalia-lcwgs/day_3/markdowns/ld.md

       - [Prepare the input files](#prepare-the-input-files)
       - [Run ngsLD](#run-ngsld)
   - [Visualize LD blocks](#visualize-ld-blocks)
+      - [Transfer the input file and the script to your local computer](#transfer-the-input-file-and-the-script-to-your-local-computer)
+      - [Install required R packages on your local computer](#install-required-r-packages-on-your-local-computer)
+      - [Run `LD_blocks.sh` on your local
+        computer](#run-ld_blocks.sh-on-your-local-computer)
   - [LD pruning](#ld-pruning)
       - [Run LD pruning](#run-ld-pruning)
       - [Generate an LD-pruned SNP